cbmira01/FeatureRanking/README.md

 - Run the main program:
     > python feature_ranking.py

-- More information on setup is available in
+- More information on setup is available in the project [Wiki](https://github.com/cbmira01/FeatureRanking/wiki).
-<p align="center">./doc/INSTRUCTIONS.md</p>

 ## More information

-More information about feature ranking, OpenCL, the experimental approach of this project, and some results are described in
+More information about feature ranking, OpenCL, the experimental approach of this project, and results are described in the project [Wiki](https://github.com/cbmira01/FeatureRanking/wiki).
-<p align="center">./doc/REPORT.md</p>

 ## Credits

-Credits, attributions, and works consulted are summarized in
+Credits, attributions, and works consulted are summarized in the project [Wiki](https://github.com/cbmira01/FeatureRanking/wiki).
-<p align="center">./doc/CREDITS.md</p>

 ## Notes for Code Louisville project grading